 Sketching initial designs

-In order to make sure everyone was on the same page and determine the optimal approach for our designs, I would sketch out preliminary ideas, keeping functional requirements in mind.
+To make sure everyone was on the same page and determine the optimal approach for our designs, I would sketch out preliminary ideas, keeping functional requirements in mind.
 The UX architects would also sketch their ideas and we would meet with the product management team to ensure there were no functional gaps, and agree as a team on a preferred design.
 If there were still questions, or if the experience at hand was extremely complex, collaborative design sessions would be held.

 Collaborative design sessions